kknutsondesign/Scorched-Sands-5e/Mechanics/Orrum Mechanics.md

 For DMG-288 Spell Points casting:[^spellpoints]

 Even for those with vast power at their fingertips one must still have the knowledge and tools to put it to use.
 The working of an Orrum vial is tricky and deliberate thing, especially in the heat of battle.
-Vials are crafted specifically to keep their contents away from the magical runes they contain until, and more importantly __only when__, desired.
+Vials are crafted specifically to keep their contents away from the magical runes that are their companion until, and more importantly __only when__, desired.
 Tubes and glass valves inside an Orrum vial prevent the casting of accidental spells... most of the time.
 Even still, when a spell gains options, targets, and continuous effects one must have an even higher level of familiarity to successfully pull off a single magical deed.

 Depending of the player's highest level in a class containing the 'Spellcasting' feature they have developed the familiarity and skill to operate more elaborate arcane mechanisms.